apache/arrow-cookbook/python/source/data.rst

     wonyears: [[[1980,1983,2012],[1934,1968,1969,1982]]]

-Replacing a Column in an existing Table
+Replacing a column in an existing Table
 =======================================

-If you have a table it is possible to replace an existing column :meth:`pyarrow.Table.set_column`
+If you have a table it is possible to replace an existing column using :meth:`pyarrow.Table.set_column`

-Suppose we have a table with information about items sold at a supermarket in a particular day.
+Suppose we have a table with information about items sold at a supermarket on a particular day.

 .. testcode::